PeterArgueta/PeterArgueta/readme.md

 I hold a **degree in Applied Physics** and have extensive experience in **climate data analysis**, **meteorology**, and **teaching**.
 Passionate about leveraging technology and data for scientific research and education.

 - 🔭 **Current Role**: Lecturer at Mariano Galvez, University, Guatemala.
-- 🌱 **What I'm learning**: Advanced climate modeling and geospatial analysis tools.
+- 🌱 **What I'm learning**: Data Analyst and geospatial analysis tools.
-- 💬 **Ask me about**: Python, data analysis, or climate science.
+- 💬 **Ask me about**: Python, data analysis, math and physics or climate science.

 ---